 With all the recent boost in tourism, even some of the motorcycle rentals have started to remain open in winter.
 This is also a choice but only if you know how to maneuver a motorcycle with snow and ice beneath its wheels and cold winds on your face.

 Leh Ladakh Weather in March

-The weather can be well summarized in three words; cold, harsh and unforgiving.
-When I say cold, I do not mean the kind that people like you and I witness in plains.
-No, I mean the kind of extreme weather that can make you wish you never came here in the first place.
-Temperature at night can fall below zero degrees and sun can go missing for several days.
+The weather can be well summarized in three words, cold, harsh, and unforgiving.
+When I say cold, I mean the kind of extreme weather that can make you wish you never came here in the first place.
+The temperature at night can fall below zero degrees and the sun can go missing for several days.

 Also Read: How Safe is Ladakh for Tourists?

 On average, temperatures in Ladakh in March will hover between 6°C during the day and -5°C at night.
 This is just a historical average though and the temperature will depend on the time of the day and the place you were at.

 The temperature at the high altitude passes will remain around 0 or several degrees below at all times.
 At Pangong and Tso Moriri, it may get as cold as -15 degrees celsius at night.
 There will be a chill in the wind and you will have to keep yourself covered at all times.